-Transfer credits must be accepted by the Director of Education of the Campus or the Campus President no later than the end of the drop period of the first term in which the student is enrolled (See Activation Policy section for information about the drop period).
+Transfer credits will not be accepted unless the student obtained a minimum grade of "C." Transfer credits must be accepted by the Director of Education of the Campus or the Campus President no later than the end of the drop/add period of the first term in which the student is enrolled (See Activation Policy section for information about the drop/add period).
 Each course transferred from any college other than another Remington College campus will be posted to the student's academic transcript as a "TR."
-Each course transferred from another Remington College campus will be posted to the student's academic transcript as a "TR-A," "TR-B," "TR-C," etc.; the A, B, C, etc., indicates the grade the student received at the other Remington College campus.
+Each course transferred from another Remington College campus will be posted to the student's academic transcript as a "TR-A," "TR-B," and "TR-C;" the A, B, or C indicates the grade the student received at the other Remington College campus.
 It is the responsibility of the student to verify whether transfer credits have been accepted by Remington College and a student should not assume that any transfer credits will be accepted by Remington College.